 “I’ve been an avid collector of items from the Millennium Dome since my initial visit back in April 2000.
 As my collection has constantly grown, I’ve needed some way to keep track of what I was acquiring.
 Well, one thing has led to another, and I’ve recently created a web site called The Millennium Dome: A Collection.”

-10-1 no-one over here bothered to do something like this!
+10-1 no-one in the UK bothered to do something like this!

 Local Open Days at the O2